How to own your value and leverage

 Breaking down the limiting beliefs and mental barriers that get in your way is key to owning your value and leveraging your talents.
 It takes courage to do this inner work and to put yourself our there … but it’s worth it.

-It’s about doing the work so that you go into the most critical situations with a mindset of “I am here to contribute and add value” knowing that you have what it takes.
+It’s about doing the work so that you go into the most critical situations with a mindset of “I am here to contribute and add value” knowing you have what it takes.

 This might mean sharing your expertise more freely in meetings, taking on high profile projects or being intentional about the opportunities you say YES to and those you say NO to.